Patient Policies and Privacy

 As Required By Law.
 We may use or disclose your health information when required by law to do so.

 Business Associates.
-We may disclose your protected health information to a contractor or business associate that needs the information to perform services for UCF Health.
-Our business associates are committed to preserving the confidentiality of this information.
+We may disclose your protected health information to a contractor or business associate who needs the information to perform services for UCF UCF Health.
+Our contractors and business associates are committed to preserving the confidentiality of this information.

 Public Health Activities.
 We may disclose your health information for public health activities.
 These activities may include, for example, reporting to a public health authority for preventing or controlling disease, injury or disability; reporting child abuse or neglect or reporting births and deaths.

 Reporting Victims of Abuse, Neglect or Domestic Violence.
 If we believe that you have been a victim of abuse, neglect or domestic violence, we may use and disclose your health information to notify a government authority, if authorized by law or if you agree to the report.